jmetev1/practice/csharp/README.md

 ## The Situation

-A client has given Archon a file containing property data.
+A client has given us a file containing property data.
 We need to get this data into our system so we can begin collecting delinquent taxes for the client.
 The file is from a 1988 vintage IBM AS/400, which means it's a fixed column width text file, with fields padded with trailing spaces, consisting of the following columns:

 ```
 AccountNumber	9 characters